 Step 3: Staff up (and down) wisely

 Along with inventory, another major holiday-season expense is your staffing.
-This is particularly important if you have a brick-and-mortar business, but you may also need additional staff to help fulfill online orders.
+This is particularly important if you have an in-person business, but you may also need additional staff to help fulfill online orders.

 Keep in mind that increasing your staffing is an investment in your business’s success, but you also need to hire wisely.
 If temporary help or commission-based salespeople are viable in your industry, consider these cost-effective, short-term options, too.